alexkb0009/pointing-poker/README.md

 ### License

 Has yet to be decided.
 All rights reserved by author.
+Will probably ultimately be MIT.